John Chafee: U.S. Senate

-During the late 1980s and 1990s Senator Chafee became an advocate for improving the U.S. health care system.
-He supported legislation to expand Medicaid coverage for low-income children and pregnant women, sponsored legislation to expand the availability of home and community-based services for persons with disabilities and worked to enact legislation to establish Federally Qualified Health Centers.
+During the late 1980s and 1990s, Senator Chafee became an advocate for improving the U.S. health care system.
+He supported legislation to expand Medicaid coverage for low-income children and pregnant women, sponsored legislation to expand the availability of home and community-based services for persons with disabilities, and worked to enact legislation to establish Federally Qualified Health Centers.
 In 1992, he was appointed chairman of the Senate Republican Task Force on Health, and he worked to develop a consensus among Republicans on health care.
 In 1993, he joined with Democratic Louisiana Senator John Breaux to form the Senate Mainstream Coalition, a coalition of six Democratic and six Republican senators seeking bipartisan consensus on health reform.
 He sponsored legislation that increased funds to states to assist youths in making the transition from foster care to independent living; recognized the need for special help for youths ages 18 to 21 who have left foster care; offered states greater flexibility in designing their independent living programs; and, established accountability for states in implementing independent living programs.
 As a testimonial to the late Senator Chafee, the program is now entitled the John H. Chafee Foster Care Independence Program.

 Chafee sat on the U.S. Senate Select Committee on Intelligence and was chairman of the Senate Finance Committee's Subcommittee on Health Care, but his biggest imprint was on environmental concerns.
 He also served in his party's leadership, chairing the Senate Republican Conference from 1985 to 1990.

 On February 12, 1999, Chafee voted against both articles of impeachment against President Bill Clinton.

 On March 15, 1999, Chafee announced he would not seek re-election in 2000.

 In October 1999, less than two weeks before his death, Chafee was one of four Senate Republicans to vote in favor of the Comprehensive Test Ban Treaty.
 The treaty was designed to ban underground nuclear testing and was the first major international security pact to be defeated in the Senate since the Treaty of Versailles.
 His last major act was authoring and sponsoring the Transportation Equity Act for the 21st century, which authorized funding for transportation programs for the next six years.

 Death

 On October 24, 1999, around seven months after Chafee announced his retirement from the Senate, he died from heart failure at the National Naval Medical Center in Bethesda, Maryland, two days after his 77th birthday.
 President Clinton eulogized him, saying, "He embodied the decent center.
 For him, civility was not simply a matter of personal manners.
 He believed it was essential to the preservation of our democratic system."
-Chafee was succeeded in the Senate by his son, Lincoln, who went on to win a full term in his own right in 2000.
+Chafee was succeeded in the Senate by his son, Lincoln, who went on to win a full term in his own right in 2000 and later served as Governor of Rhode Island.